-My Top 8 Marketing Insights from Inbound 12
+My Top 8 Marketing Insights from Inbound Conference

 2,800 inbound marketers gathered in Boston this week for Inbound12.
-Since I was one of only 3 Aussies there, I want to share my Top 8 marketing insights.
+Since I was one of only 3 Aussies there, I want to share my Top 8 marketing insights from the Inbound conference which we flew around the world to attend.

 1. Get ready to news-jack